zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Chris says, “Sucker!”
 “Sucker” is a rude word used  to describe someone who has been tricked or manipulated or used by another person.
 It’s definitely a negative description of someone; it’s saying that p erson is stupid, in a way, for being deceived, for being used or tricked.
 Chris s ays, “You should have thrown a fit.”
 “To throw a fit” means to get very angry, to  start yelling and screaming; it’s something you expect a little child to do.
 In fact , when a child does it it’s sometimes called also a “temper tantrum.”
 Chris sa ys, “I wouldn’t have taken it lying down.”
 “To take (something) lying down” mean s to accept something without opposing or protesting it even though you’r e not very happy.
 You don’t say anything, you just accept it.
 That’s to take s omething lying down.
 Chris says, “Listen to me.
 You should ditch that lunch a nd buy lunch instead, like me,” like I am going to do.
 “To ditch” (ditch) here mea ns to get rid of something, to throw something away.
 “I’m going to ditch my old b oxes in the garage,” I’m going to throw them away.
 We also use this verb in schoo ls, especially, to mean not to go to class when you are supposed to.
 “I’m going t o ditch my chemistry class today,” I’m not going to go.
 That’s what we used t o say, and that’s probably something I did when I was in school – ditch chemis try class, that is.
 Not my favorite subject, if I’m being completely honest.

 Chris says that Sybil should ditch her lunch, shoul d throw it away and buy lunch instead.
 Sybil says, “I can’t.
 I don’t have any l unch money,” any money you can use to buy lunch, of course.
 She says, “Do you wan t to trade some of yours for mine?”
 “To trade” means I give you something and y ou give me something else; we exchange it.
 Chris responds by saying, “You’re dreaming.”
 The expression “you’re dreaming” is an informal way of saying that  what the person just said or just suggested is completely unacceptable or silly.
 It’s another way of saying “no way, absolutely not.”
 “You’re dreaming.
-There’s n o way I’m trading my pizza for
+There’s no way I’m trading my pizza for

 your salad and carrot sticks.”
-So, Chris isn’t goi ng to give Sybil some pizza in order to get some salad and carrot sticks.
+So, Chris isn’t going to give Sybil some pizza in order to get some salad and carrot sticks.

 Then, Sybil tries to convince Chris to trade with h er.
 She says, “Not even if I do your math homework?”
 Sybil is offering to do Chris ’s math “homework,” what the teacher gave them as work to do at home, in exchang e for some of his pizza.
 Chris says, “Math homework?
 Now you’ve got my atte ntion,” meaning okay, maybe this is something I will do; I’m now paying a ttention.
 Sybil says, “Only if you give me the entire slice of pizza.”
 A “slice” is a piece of something, a piece of food typically, cut from a larger portion or pie ce of food.
 We use “slice” when we’re talking about bread; we use it when we’re tal king about cakes; we use it when we’re talking about pies, cheese, and sometime s meat.
 “I want a slice of turkey on my sandwich, with a slice of cheese, on t wo slices of white bread.
 For dessert, I’m going to have a slice of pie and two s lices of cake.”
 Of course, here we’re talking about pizza, which is also a type of food we use this word “slice” (slice) with.